 01 of 08

 Best Overall: BEHR White Interior Chalk Paint

-Behr’s White Interior Chalk Paint is our pick for best overall because it adheres easily to most surfaces and dries to a smooth matte finish.
-It can be tinted to over 500 colors and is ideal for a huge range of applications, from refinishing furniture to painting cast tone—it can even be used on metal.
+Chalk paint is a latex-based paint that gives furniture and walls an ultra-matte finish that's easy to distress.
+Whether you're trying chalk paint for the first time or you're an expert DIYer, Behr’s White Interior Chalk Paint is a top-rated option for all skill levels.
+It adheres easily to most surfaces and dries to a soft matte finish.
+It can be tinted to over 500 colors and is ideal for a huge range of applications, from refinishing wood furniture to painting cast stones.
+It can even be used on metal!
 Give it a subtle shine with clear wax or hit it with some sandpaper to give it that classic antique look.

 Behr’s White Interior Chalk Paint is sold in 31-ounce cans and covers up to 150 square feet per quart.
 Home Depot shoppers write that it’s extremely versatile and comes at a more affordable price point than Annie Sloan, the pioneering chalk paint brand.

 Best for Furniture: Annie Sloan Chalk Paint

 We couldn’t write a list on the best chalk paints without including Annie Sloan, the original brand that started it all.
 First sold in 1990, it’s since taken the DIY world by storm—and it holds up as an ideal paint for refinishing furniture.
 With a quick-drying formula that doesn’t require priming or sanding, along with a trademark matte finish, it’s tailor-made to make your DIY life just that much easier (and your furniture will look great, to boot).